-Building queries using JPA is not difficult; however, we sometimes forget simple things that make a huge difference.
+Building queries using JPA isn't difficult; however, we sometimes forget simple things that make a huge difference.

-One of these things is JPA query parameters, and this is what we are going to talk about.
+One of these things is JPA query parameters, and that's what we'll focus on in this tutorial.

 2. What Are Query Parameters?